JoseNunoOliveira/jno/costa/costa2.md

 * Left for **Rome** in 1712, as part of the embassy of the Marquis of Fontes

-* In 1740 he founded the large library in the AraCoeli convent (the [Biblioteca Eborense](https://www.internetculturale.it/it/41/collezioni-digitali/26298/catalogo-della-biblioteca-del-convento-di-santa-maria-in-aracoeli-di-roma))
+* In 1740 he founded a large library in the AraCoeli convent (the [Biblioteca Eborense](https://www.internetculturale.it/it/41/collezioni-digitali/26298/catalogo-della-biblioteca-del-convento-di-santa-maria-in-aracoeli-di-roma))

 * He served as Portugal's ambassador in **Rome** (1728 $\rightarrow$) until accepting the bishopry of **Porto** (1741).